15 Foods to Eat for a Flatter Stomach

 The antioxidants in a single cup help prevent the absorption of fat, but that’s not all.
-Drinking it regularly can help speed up your metabolism and accelerate weight loss, according to studies.
+Drinking it regularly can help speed up your metabolism and accelerate weight loss.

 Potassium—like the amount found in a medium-size banana—works wonders when it comes to helping your body get rid of excess water weight.
 Score.

 Yep, potatoes are another potassium-rich, good-for-you food...as long as you don’t pile on the butter and sour cream.
 Consumed in moderation (and with the skin on), they’ll aid digestion and reduce inflammation, great if you want to beat belly bloat.

 A bowl of Shredded Wheat or All-Bran is all you need to ward off constipation, a major (and OK, gross) cause of a protruding stomach.

 This anti-inflammatory will flatten your belly and protect against high cholesterol.
 But heads up: It’s more effective if you use it for things like salad dressing or sautéing vegetables versus bread dipping.